SVG-Edit/svgedit/docs/Linting.md

 ```

 This will query both JavaScript files and will query JavaScript within
-Markdown files.
-It will also check for some JSDoc issues.
+Markdown and HTML files.
+It will also check for some JSDoc issues,
+Mocha/chai-specific rules, etc.

 ## Atom usage